kkmhogen/KBeaconDemo_Android/README.md

 ```

 Sometimes the app need to configure multiple advertisment type parameters at the same time.
-We recommend that the app check whether the parameters change before upload.
-If the paramaters valis is no change, the app do not need to send the configuration.
+We recommend that the app should check whether the parameters was changed before update.
+If the paramaters value is no change, the app do not need to send the configuration.
-Example2: check if the paramaters was change and update paramaters
+Example2: check if the paramaters was changed, then send new paramaters to device
 ```Java
 //read user input and download to KBeacon device void updateViewToDevice()